metheos/onstar2mqtt/README.md

 * **NEW - Most non-binary sensors have a state_class assigned to allow collection of long-term statistics in HA**

+* **NEW - Manual diagnostic refresh command and manual engine RPM refresh command are working**

 ## Helpful Usage Notes

 - The OnStar API has rate limiting, so they will block excessive requests over a short period of time.